 On the basis of a review of this history, provider certification policies, and a comparison of the physical addresses where waiver services are provided to the physical addresses of Alaska's public institutions, SDS finds that there are no waiver services provided in institutions, and only a few service settings located in a building on the grounds of, or immediately adjacent to, a public institution in Alaska.
-SDS is prepared to work with these providers to bring each into settings compliance, or bring forward to CMS for Heightened Scrutiny, once the providers have completed the mandatory settings self-assessment.
+SDS is prepared to work with these providers to bring each into settings compliance, or bring forward to CMS for heightened scrutiny, once the providers have completed the mandatory settings self-assessment.
 For the few services authorized to be provided out of state (when there are no providers for certain services within Alaska), SDS will require proof of settings compliance from those other states' Medicaid entities.

-Using the expertise of Provider Certification & Compliance, Quality Assurance, Operations, Residential Licensing, and other state staff as well as the physical addresses of waiver services, SDS identified three areas where waiver services could be viewed as being provided in possibly isolating settings.
+Using the expertise of staff in Provider Certification and Compliance, Quality Assurance, and Operations Units and other state staff in Residential Licensing, as well as the physical addresses of waiver services, SDS identified three areas where waiver services could be viewed as being provided in possibly isolating settings.
 These areas are farmstead-model programs, day habilitation centers, and supported employment sites.
 SDS conducted several initial site visits using a checklist based on the materials provided in the CMS Toolkit.
 The checklist is attached as Appendix B.

-While SDS believes the providers for each of these services and programs will be able to become settings-compliant with time, SDS will wait for each provider to complete the mandatory self-assessment before making a determination whether the setting should be forwarded to CMS for Heightened Scrutiny.
+While SDS believes the providers for each of these services and programs will be able to become settings-compliant with time, SDS will wait for each provider to complete the mandatory self-assessment before making a determination whether the setting should be forwarded to CMS for heightened scrutiny.